postmates/PMHTTP/README.md

 if they do not include the appropriate cache directives.
 By default this behavior is only applied to requests created with `.parseAsJSON()` or `.parseAsJSON(with:)`, although it can be overridden on a per-request basis (see `HTTPManagerRequest.defaultResponseCacheStoragePolicy`).
-Notably, requests created with `.parse(with:)` do not use this cache strategy as it would interfere with caching image requests.
+Notably, requests created with `.parse(using:)` do not use this cache strategy as it would interfere with caching image requests.

 #### Mocking